elrebo-de/esp_generic_button/examples/onBoardButton/README.md

 See the Getting Started Guide for all the steps to configure and use the ESP-IDF to build projects.

+## Function
+A button is defined.
+Two callback functions are defined for the events
+* BUTTON_SINGLE_CLICK and
+* BUTTON_DOUBLE_CLICK.

+In case of a single_click the onboard LED is flashed three times (if LED type is "LED strip": red, green ,blue), in case of a double click the onboard LED is flashed six times (if LED type is "LED strip": red, red, green, green, blue, blue).

 ## Example Output

 ```